Nasir El-Rufai: Controversies and public image

-In December 2021, a human rights watchdog group published a report alleging that El-Rufai has punished protestors in Kaduna State.
+In December 2021, International Christian Concern a Christian organisation published a report alleging that El-Rufai punished Christian protestors in Kaduna State.
 The report details two incidents in which El-Rufai responded to protests by putting the protesting community under house arrest.
 The first of these lockdown orders was in December 2016 in Jema'a Local Government area and the second stretched 72 days starting in June 2020.

 The report says that eleven villagers were killed in the 2016 lockdown.
 The report lists a number of attacks that happened during the 2020 lockdown and alleges that a total of about 120 villagers were killed at that time.
 The report also states that El-Rufai has punished protestors with these lockdown orders at least six times since the first incident in 2016 and goes on to document El-Rufai's large wealth as evidenced by his and his family's wide international travels, extravagant lifestyle, and the fact that he sends one of his sons to a private boarding school in Canada where tuition runs about $44,000 USD per year.
 The report concludes by calling for international governments to sanction El-Rufai for his actions.

 These reports add to concerns by human rights organizations that El-Rufai may not respect the human rights of the people in Kaduna state.
-In October 2021 he resurrected the Religious Preaching Edict of 1984 to create the Interfaith Preaching Regulatory Council.
+In October 2021, he resurrected the Religious Preaching Edict of 1984 to create the Interfaith Preaching Regulatory Council.
 This state body has the authority to approve or deny religious leaders the right to lead and can disapprove the content of their sermons and messages.
-“Anyone who… begins to preach without authorization, will be liable to pay a fine and may even be imprisoned,” El-Rufai said in a radio interview after imposing the new regulation.
+"Anyone who begins to preach without authorization, will be liable to pay a fine and may even be imprisoned," El-Rufai said in a radio interview after imposing the new regulation.

 According to one human rights watchdog group, "El-Rufai is pitching this as a measure to reduce religiously fueled violence, [but] he himself has a troubling history of fueling religious tension."
-The watchdog group then cites how El-Rufai claimed, in a tweet posted on September 8, 2014, that Christians were behind Boko Haram, funding and controlling it to tarnish the name of Islam.
+The watchdog group then cites how El-Rufai claimed, in a tweet posted on 8 September 2014, that Christians were behind Boko Haram, funding and controlling it to tarnish the name of Islam.
 Boko Haram is not funded by Christians but is an Islamist terror group with strong ties to Islamic State.